PTE Academic Speaking Re Tell lecture Audio and Transcript practice sample

 Along with that we find people moving out to other countries to work.
 And English is the most used language for business communication in the world.
 It is also not surprising that more than 50% of content in the internet is in English.

-All these facts prove the importance of English language.
-It gives us access to business communication, the world of knowledge and also the world of entertainment.
+All these facts prove the importance of the English language.
+It gives us access to business communication, the world of knowledge, and also the world of entertainment.

 The language itself is constantly in a state of change.
 It has borrowed words from all cultures and civilizations it has come into touch with.
-You will find words in English which has its roots in Greek, Latin, Sanskrit, Hindi, French, German etc. So the ability of the language to grow and expand is one important highlight of the English language.
+You will find words in English that have their roots in Greek, Latin, Sanskrit, Hindi, French, German, etc. So the ability of the language to grow and expand is one important highlight of the English language.
 It is a truly colorful language and an international language as well!